Portugal has a high-quality healthcare system, with pharmacies and doctors readily available countrywide.

 Before You Go

 WHO recommends that all travellers should be covered for diphtheria, tetanus, measles, mumps, rubella and polio, regardless of their destination.
-Since most vaccines don’t produce immunity until at least two weeks after they’re given, visit a physician at least six weeks before departure.
+Since most vaccines don’t produce immunity until at least two weeks after they’re given, visit a doctor at least six weeks before departure.